← Back to Petra Tickets

 How do you get to Petra?

 Petra is in Wadi Musa, Ma'an Governorate, southern Jordan — about 240 kilometres south of Amman and 130 kilometres north of Aqaba.
 From Amman, the JETT bus from the 7th Circle terminal runs daily to Wadi Musa for around 11 JOD one-way; the journey takes about 3.5 hours on the Desert Highway and books out 1–2 days ahead in peak season.
 Private taxi is faster (around 3 hours) but costs 75–100 JOD one-way.
 Self-driving on the Desert Highway is straightforward; the King's Highway via Madaba and Karak is more scenic but adds 2–3 hours.
 From Aqaba in the south, mini-bus to Wadi Musa is around 7 JOD and takes 2 hours; private taxi is 50–60 JOD and takes 1.5–2 hours.
-From Israel, the Yitzhak Rabin / Wadi Araba border crossing south of Eilat is the closest entry point, and many international visitors do Petra as an organised day-trip from Israel — though the day-tripper non-overnight rate at the gate is significantly higher (90 JOD vs 50 JOD).
+From Israel, the Yitzhak Rabin / Wadi Araba border crossing south of Eilat is the closest entry point, and many international visitors do Petra as an organised day-trip from Israel — though the day-tripper non-overnight rate at the gate is significantly higher than the standard tourist rate, so most stay at least one night in Wadi Musa.

 By bus from Amman